fdfragoso/members-only-RoR/README.md

 # RE-FORMER

-This is part of the Forms Project in [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/forms)’s Ruby on Rails Curriculum.
+This is part of the Authentication Project in [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication)’s Ruby on Rails Curriculum.

 ## Required installations
 This app requires the following packages to be installed on you system: